 Why Led Class is Different

 Mysore is self-practice where you move at your own pace.
-Led class is the opposite - everyone moves exactly together.
-I call out "ekam inhale, dve exhale" and students breathe as one.
-It's like being part of a breathing orchestra where I'm the conductor.
+Led Class is the opposite — everyone moves exactly together.
+Tung calls out "ekam inhale, dve exhale" and students breathe as one.
+It is like being part of a breathing orchestra where Tung is the conductor.

 Your Mind Goes Quiet

 In Mysore you have to remember sequences.
-In Led class, I do all the thinking.
-You just listen to my voice and move.
+In Led Class, Tung does all the thinking.
+You just listen to his voice and move.
 Students find their deepest meditation here.

 Fix Your Terrible Timing

-In Mysore I see students rushing through poses or taking forever.
-Led class forces you to move at the authentic speed.
-Five breaths means five breaths - not three, not seven.
+In Mysore, Tung sees students rushing through poses or taking forever.
+Led Class forces you to move at the authentic speed.
+Five breaths means five breaths — not three, not seven.

 The Room Becomes One Breath

-When students breathe together following my count, something extraordinary happens.
-The ujjayi breathing creates this ocean sound that carries everyone.
+When students breathe together following Tung's count, something extraordinary happens.
+The ujjayi breathing creates an ocean sound that carries everyone.
 Students completely lose themselves in the group energy.

 What Students Don't Expect

-Many people think Led class will be easier than Mysore because "someone else is doing the thinking."
+Many people think Led Class will be easier than Mysore because "someone else is doing the thinking."
 Wrong.
-It's harder because you can't rest when you want to, skip poses you don't like, or rush through the challenging parts.
-You have to keep up with my pace whether you're ready or not.
+It is harder because you cannot rest when you want to, skip poses you dislike, or rush through the challenging parts.
+You have to keep up with Tung's pace whether you are ready or not.

 Learn what "vinyasa" actually means - every breath has a movement